 For example, user "jpax" might login to the JASMIN login server with:

 The "-A" argument is important because it enables "agent-forwarding".
 This means that your the information about your SSH private key is forwarded to your remote session on the login server so that you can use it for further SSH connections.
 (Windows users can enable X-forwarding in MobaXterm saved sessions).

 The login message

-Some applications require you to access graphical capabilities from a remote server, typically to run user interfaces or view images.
+Some applications involve displaying graphical output from a remote server, typically to display plots or interace with a user interface.
 You can instruct your SSH connection to enable forwarding of X-server capability by adding the

 -X argument to the

 ssh command, as follows:

 $ ssh -X <user_id>@<server>

 -X argument can be used in conjunction with the agent-forwarding